“Happy people don’t have the best of everything, they just make the best out of everything” – Unknown

-If this happen to ‘hit the nail in the head’, fear not, you’re not alone.
+If this happens to ‘hit the nail on the head, fear not, you’re not alone.

-Though most of us know deep down that having money does not automatically equals to happiness, some of us still insist that we would *finally* become happy if we are able to attain more financial wealth.
+Though most of us know deep down that having money does not automatically equal happiness, some of us still insist that we would *finally* become happy if we are able to attain more financial wealth.

 Let’s think of it this way, if money directly correlates to happiness then theoretically, all financially wealthy people – with no exception – would be remarkably happy.

-In my early 20’s, I wanted to find out just what makes these happy people tick and picked their brains to find out their “recipe” for happiness.
+In my early 20s, I wanted to find out just what makes these happy people tick.
+So, I decided to pick their brains and find out their “recipe” for happiness.

-Having done so, I decided to implement my findings to my own life – and the result?
+Having done so, I decided to implement my findings in my own life – and the result?

-While I do believe that money does gives us a sense of security and freedom, I have come to truly understand that true joy and happiness are simply not something money can buy.
+While I do believe that money does give us a sense of security and freedom, I have come to truly understand that true joy and happiness are simply not something money can buy.

-So, without further ado, here are the top 7 habits of incredibly happy people that have allowed them to not only to become happy but also to *stay* happy.
+So, without further ado, here are the top 7 habits of incredibly happy people that have allowed them to not only become happy but also *stay* happy.

-I hope you will find them as helpful in maximizing & maintaining your own happiness!
+I hope you will find them helpful in maximizing & maintaining your own happiness!

 1. They Practice Gratitude & Express Them Often